definitelynotstarlord/SlowHeim/README.md

 - All creatures can now be 0-3 stars, with bosses being 2-5 stars.
 Oceans are bit more dangerous with faster serpents
 - Plants and trees will grow much, much more slowly and are not harvestable during winter
 - Smelting ore and all conversions now take 5x longer
-- A wandering trader will sometimes arrive, and he now buys a few more hunting and fishing related items
+- A wandering trader will sometimes arrive, and he now buys a few more hunting and fishing related items and sells VES upgrade scrolls
 - Building pieces like Corewood, Glass, more vanilla pieces, etc. have been added
 - A couple mods that attempt to help with network performance if you are playing with friends
 - Lord of the Rings music overhaul (disable the LotR music mod AND the CustomAudio mod if you do not like this)